David Weinberger

 David has more than three decades of civil litigation experience in Australia and the United States.
 Serving as a Principal Lawyer and Head of Litigation and Dispute Resolution at KCL Law since 2008, he specialises in a diverse array of legal matters.

-David possesses a comprehensive understanding of the legal landscape impacting his clients, which are mainly small to medium sized businesses with intractable disputes.
+David possesses a comprehensive understanding of the legal landscape impacting his clients, which are mainly small to medium-sized businesses with intractable disputes.
 He adeptly guides his clients through often daunting, sometimes novel (e.g., cryptocurrency), and usually complex commercial scenarios.
 His experience extends to trials and appeals.
 The main categories of cases that he deals with relate to the following:-

-• breach of contract;
+• breach of contract

-• shareholder and partnership disputes;
+• shareholder and partnership disputes

-• insurance;,
+• insurance

 • international litigation, often involving companies in the United States.

 David has dealt with an incredibly wide range of disputes in his career.
-In addition to representing SMEs, he helps individuals.
+In addition to representing SMEs, he also helps individuals.
 Litigation involving individuals often relates to alleged misleading and deceptive conduct, guarantees, corporate shareholding rights / obligations and disputed insurance claims.

 Since joining KCL Law in 2002, David has handled matters in all Victorian courts and the Federal Court of Australia.
 He has also represented clients in the Supreme Courts of New South Wales, Queensland, South Australia and Western Australia.
 David has appeared as Counsel before the High Court of Australia, and played a pivotal role in several leading cases in Australia, including: